Best CS:GO Settings Guide in 2022

 This is a recommended setup:

 I really can recommend the “Logitech G Pro Wireless X SUPERLIGHT” because of its super lightweight (63g, weight is super important) and its wireless connection (with still perfect/same latency).
-Upgrading your mouse can really make a difference because aiming is basically moving mass (your mouse) and also I can approve that switching from a “good” mouse (I had the Logitech G703 with 105g) to the “best” (Logitech G Pro Wireless X SUPERLIGHT with 63g), can really improve your aiming ability because you can move your mouse so much faster.
+Upgrading your mouse can really make a difference because aiming is basically moving mass (your mouse) and also I can approve that switching from a “good” mouse (I had the Logitech G703 with 105g) to the “best” (Logitech G Pro Wireless X SUPERLIGHT with 63g), can really improve your aiming ability because you can move your mouse so much faster especially if you are a low DPI player.

-It is also very important that you check your monitor is connected to your graphic card and is running at a maximum refresh rate.
-Check your monitor’s hardware settings for best settings for f.e. low input lag, good image etc.
+It is also very important that you check that your monitor is connected to your graphic card and is running at a maximum refresh rate and best possible settings.
+Check all of your hardware settings for best settings for f.e. low input lag, good image, no problems etc.

 Desktop Right Click -> Nvidia Control Panel -> Manage 3d settings